-A 2- to 3-hour oral exam during which 4 faculty members (3 from Sociology, 1 from another UCB department) test the student's comprehension of fundamental facts and principles in at least 3 subject areas (theoretical, substantive, or methodological) and determine whether the student has the ability to think incisively and critically about these areas.
-At least 3 weeks prior to the QE date, students must submit the departmenal QE Application
+A 2- to 3-hour oral exam during which 4 faculty members (3 from Sociology, 1 from another UCB department) test the student's comprehension of key research findings, methods, theories, and/or concepts in at least 3 subject areas (theoretical, substantive, or methodological) and determine whether the student has the ability to think incisively and critically about these areas.
+At least 3 weeks prior to the QE date, students must submit the departmental QE Application Form to the Graduate Student Advisor and complete the online QE Application Form under My Dashboard: Higher Degree Committees Form.
+The default QE exam in Sociology is done in-person, with all committee members present.
+In unusual cases, such as if a faculty member is away on sabbatical, an exam may be done hybrid, but only if the student consents and the chair of the QE committee is present, in-person, with the student.
+See pgs.
+12-14.

+Orals

-Form to the Graduate Student Advisor and complete the online QE Application Form under My Dashboard: Higher Degree Committees Form.
-Exams may be held entirely remotely or in a hybrid format.
-See pp. 12-14.
-Orals One way to approach the QE, which requires that 1 of 3 subfields be theory; the other 2 can be substantive, or 1 can be substantive and the other methodological.
+One way to approach the QE, which requires that 1 of 3 subfields be theory; the other 2 can be substantive, or 1 can be substantive and the other methodological.
 Preparation usually involves reading in each field and often involves writing memos or essays that faculty approve before the QE.

+Tutorials

-Tutorials The other (less common) approach to the QE, which requires exams in 3 substantive or methodological subfields, with theory woven throughout.
-Tutorials vary, but usually involve reading in each field and writing essays that are usually longer than those written for the orals approach.
-Dissertation An original piece of research, usually but not always empirical.
+The other (less common) approach to the QE, which requires exams in 3 substantive or methodological subfields, with theory woven throughout.
+Papers should include a review of the literature that includes both theoretical and empirical materials.
+Such papers are usually longer than the written memos some faculty require for orals exam preparation.
+Students interested in pursuing the tutorials need to talk with the DGS first.

+Dissertation

+An original piece of research, usually but not always empirical.
 It can take the form of a single long piece of work (book form) or a series of 3 related papers (article form).
+See pgs.
+17-18.

+Dissertation Committee

-See p.
-16-17.
-Dissertation Committee 3 or more faculty, 1 of whom must be an Academic Senate member from outside the Department of Sociology at UC Berkeley, who advise students on their dissertation research, read the finished dissertation, and sign the title page so that the student can file the dissertation with Graduate Division.
-Dissertation Prospectus A plan of dissertation research describing the problem you have chosen to study and why it is important, as well as the specific questions you will pose and the method you will use to answer them.
+3 or more faculty, 1 of whom must be an Academic Senate member from outside the Department of Sociology at UC Berkeley, who advise students on their dissertation research, read the finished dissertation, and electronically sign the Final Signature Submission form so that the student can file the dissertation with Graduate Division.

+Dissertation Prospectus

+A plan of dissertation research describing the problem you have chosen to study and why it is important, as well as the specific questions you will pose and the method you will use to answer them.
 Must be approved by the dissertation chair, but most students also seek feedback from other members of their dissertation committee.
+See pps.15-16.

-See p.14-15.
-Advancement to Candidacy Official University milestone.
+Advancement to Candidacy

+Official University milestone.
 Students advance to candidacy when they have completed all requirements but the dissertation - all coursework, MA paper, qualifying exams, and their dissertation chair has signed off on their prospectus.
 Also known as becoming ABD - all but dissertation.
-See pp. 15-16.
+See pgs.
+16-17.